mbaibakov/corda/docs/source/contributing-flow-internals.rst

 ^^^^^^

 An error can manifest as either the whole flow erroring, or a specific session erroring.
 The former means that the whole flow is blocked from resumption, and it will end up in the flow hospital.
-A session erroring blocks only just that session.
+A session erroring blocks only that specific session.
 Any interaction with this session will in turn error the flow.
 Session errors are created by a remote party propagating an error to our flow.

 How to modify the state machine